jschoeneberger/bergerblog/content/posts/rd_one/index.md

 Note the code above automatically sets the limits for the X and Y axes, colors the data according to the value of the _tx_a_ variable, and includes a smooth loess curve for reference.
 Based on the raw data, it appears there is a discontinuity at the cut-point of zero, as the red (treatment) line intersects the dashed cut-point line at a point higher on the Y-axis than does the blue (control) line.

+## Smoothing To Detect Discontinuities

+Though the scatterplot shown above seems to show a pretty clear discontinuity, this may not always be the case.
+Effectively, the raw data are binned into intervals along the assignment variable continuum.
+These bins can take various forms, including quantile-spaced (QS) and evenly-spaced (ES) bins.
+QS bins contain the same number of observations in each bin.
+ES bins are equal in length along the assignment score continuum.
+There are also two methods for determining the number of bins: integrated mean-squared error (IMSE) and mimicking variance (MV).
+The former is an asymptotic approximation of the MSE resulting from approximating individual data points with a constant, the latter chooses binned means yielding variability similar to that seen in the raw data.

 #### Baseline Equivalence Function